nakajima/mytweets-rb/README.md

     $ ruby mytweets.rb

-You can pass a file name if you want:

-    $ ruby mytweets.rb other-tweets.json

-You can also dump all of your tweets as JSON if you want:
+You can also dump all of your tweets to the terminal as JSON if you want:

     $ ruby mytweets.rb --verbose

 ## Extras

+Make sure you've already run `ruby mytweets.rb` before you attempt these.

 ### Search your Tweetion (all your tweets)